Choose a language en

 For setting lighting and param2 data, use the appropriately named set_light_data() and set_param2_data() methods.

 write_to_map() takes a Boolean which is true if you want lighting to be calculated.
-If you pass false, you need to recalculate lighting at a future time using minetest.fix_light.
+If you pass false, you need to recalculate lighting at a future time using core.fix_light.

 Example